getsenic/nuimo-linux-python/README.md

 ### Installing BlueZ from sources

-The following commands download BlueZ 5.43 sources and built them into `/usr/local`.
+The `bluetoothd` daemon provides BlueZ's D-Bus interfaces that is accessed by the Nuimo SDK to communicate with Nuimo Bluetooth controllers.
+The following commands download BlueZ 5.43 sources, built them and replace any pre-installed `bluetoothd` daemon.
 It's not suggested to remove any pre-installed BlueZ package as its deinstallation might remove necessary Bluetooth drivers as well.

 1. `sudo systemctl stop bluetooth`
 2. `sudo apt-get update`